matthewgonzalez/gonzoHero/README.md

 gonzoHero has a "bonus" feature that allows the background-color of your slideshow to smoothly transition between slides.
 HOW CAN I DO THIS?!
 THERE'S NO OPTION FOR IT!

-Be calm. gonzoHero prepends automatically unobtrusive SPANs into each of your slides with the class "bgColor".
+Be calm. gonzoHero automatically prepends unobtrusive SPANs into each of your slides with the class "bgColor".

 All you must do is define the background-color for the "bgColor" SPAN and gonzoHero takes care of the slide color transitioning for you.

 Example:

-	#someHero .slide1 .bgColor { background-color: hotpink } // This will create a smooth background-color transition between ".slide1" and its adjacent slides
+	#someHero .slide2 .bgColor { background-color: hotpink } // This will create a smooth background-color transition between ".slide1" and its adjacent slides

-To see this color transitioning in action [view the demo](http://jsfiddle.net/YagRL/19/).
+To see this color transitioning in action [view the demo](http://jsfiddle.net/YagRL/20/).

 Happy hero-ing!